sorsaffari/biograkn/blast/README.md

 Once you are done modifying the code in `migrate.py`, `cd` into the `blast` directory and run `python3 migrate.py`

-### Run BLAST requests against your own EC2 BLAST Cloud instance
+### Run BLAST requests against your a BLAST Cloud instance

-The code in `blast.py` uses the `qblast()` method of the [Biopython](https://github.com/biopython/biopython) library, which currenlty does not support running BLAST requests against a BLAST Cloud instance.
+The code in `blast.py` uses the `qblast()` method of the [Biopython](https://github.com/biopython/biopython) library, which currenlty lacks authentication support for running BLAST requests against a BLAST Cloud instance.
 However, the forked version [here](https://github.com/sorsaffari/biopython) provides such support.
 To use this version instead, take the following steps:

 - run `git clone git@github.com:sorsaffari/biopython.git`